 A Little More Cookie Science

 If I am getting a little nerdy here please feel free to skip to the recipe 🙂

-I use quite a lot of butter in these as I wanted them to be rich and buttery in flavour, but not too much that they made a sticky gooey mess when they baked.
-I found this to be the perfect amount.
-I used half granulated sugar and half light brown sugar in these cookies.
-If I had used all white sugar they would have been super thin and very crispy, granulated sugar melts quickly in the oven.
+I use quite a lot of butter in these as I wanted them to be rich and buttery in flavour.
+But not too much that they made a sticky gooey mess when they baked.
+There is a mix of sugars in these cookies, half granulated sugar and half light brown sugar.
+If I had used all white sugar they would have been super thin and very crispy.
+Granulated sugar melts quickly in the oven.
 The brown sugar helps to keep them moist and soft and also helps them to retain their shape a little bit in the oven.

 This resulted in a soft but pliable dough, that is perfect for adding in sprinkles!
 Just a quick word on sprinkles.
-They need to be the strand style ones NOT the little balls.
-The nonpareils (the little balls) will just bleed everywhere, you need to use strand sprinkles also known as jimmies.
+Try to be the strand style ones NOT the little balls.
+The nonpareils (the little balls) will just bleed everywhere, its best to use strand sprinkles, also known as jimmies.

 - 1 teaspoon baking soda

 - 1/2 teaspoon salt

 - 175 grams unsalted butter at room temperature (1 and 1/2 sticks)

 - 100 grams Granulated sugar (1/2 cup)